ibm-cloud-docs/openshift/openshift_cluster_plan_network.md

 **Worker-to-worker communication**

 To achieve this setup, you create VPC subnets in each zone where you want to deploy worker nodes.
-To run default OpenShift components such as the web console or OperatorHub, public gateways are required for these subnets.
+To run default {{site.data.keyword.openshiftshort}} components such as the web console or OperatorHub, public gateways are required for these subnets.
 Then, you create a VPC cluster that uses these VPC subnets.

 **Worker-to-master and user-to-master communication**